INFORMATION ON PERMANENT POSITIONS

 - South Placer, currently under construction, estimated completion 2012

 - Colfax Substation

 - Foresthill Substation

 - North Lake Tahoe Substation

 INFORMATION ON CIVILIAN POSITIONS

-The Placer County Sheriff’s department employs over 200 civilian support staff positions in the Sheriff’s Department.
-Listed below are the divisions that utilize civilian staff and what classifications work in the Sheriff’s Department.
+The Placer County Sheriff’s office employs over 200 civilian support staff positions in the Sheriff’s Office.
+Listed below are the divisions that utilize civilian staff and what classifications work in the Sheriff’s Office.
 All civilian employees are held to the same high moral standards as the sworn staff and must also pass a thorough background investigation prior to appointment into a position.
 Although civilian employees are less recognized for their contribution in ensuring that our county is a safe place to live, work and visit, each civilian position is vital to the successful operation of this department.

 DIVISIONS WITH CIVILIAN CLASSIFICATIONS

 - Community Services

 - Records – Main Office